 Ninety Mile Beach is located in Victoria, it’s also very well known for its fishing and swimming, of course going for a walk on the beach can also be fun.

-I don’t know about going on a 90-mile walk, but a good 2km might suffice many people while they are here.
+I don’t know about going on a 90-mile walk, but a good 2km might suffice for many people while they are here.
 Go dolphin-spotting along the beach or just lazing around while in the sun.

 Is A Longer Beach Safer To Visit?